Updated May 18, 2023

 |Scheduler||An external job scheduler is required||In-memory computation, no external scheduler is required|

 |Security||Highly secure||Less secure as compare to Hadoop|

 Hadoop MapReduce allows parallel processing of massive amounts of data.
-It breaks a large chunk into smaller ones to be processed separately on different data nodes and automatically gathers the results across the multiple nodes to return a single result.
-In case the resulting dataset is larger than available RAM, Hadoop MapReduce may outperform Spark.
+It breaks a large chunk into smaller pieces to process them separately on different data nodes.
+It automatically gathers the results from multiple nodes and returns a single result.
+If the resulting dataset is larger than the available RAM, Hadoop MapReduce may outperform Spark.

-Spark, on the other hand, is easier to use than Hadoop, as it comes with user-friendly APIs for Scala (its native language), Java, Python, and Spark SQL.
+On the other hand, Spark is easier to use than Hadoop, as it comes with user-friendly APIs for Scala (its native language), Java, Python, and Spark SQL.
 Since Spark provides a way to perform streaming, batch processing, and machine learning in the same cluster, users find it easy to simplify their infrastructure for data processing.

-Final decision to choose between Hadoop vs Spark depends on basic parameter – requirement.
-Apache Spark is much more advanced cluster computing engine than Hadoop’s MapReduce, since it can handle any type of requirement i.e. batch, interactive, iterative, streaming etc. while Hadoop limits to batch processing only.
+The final decision between Hadoop vs Spark depends on the basic parameter – requirement.
+Apache Spark is a much more advanced cluster computing engine than Hadoop’s MapReduce since it can handle any need, i.e., batch, interactive, iterative, streaming, etc. At the same time, Hadoop limits to batch processing only.
 At the same time, Spark is costlier than Hadoop with its in-memory feature, which eventually requires a lot of RAM.
-At the end of the day, it all depends on a business’s budget and functional requirement.
-I hope now you must have got a fairer idea of both Hadoop vs Spark.
+It all depends on a business’s budget and functional requirements.
+I hope now you have a fairer idea of both Hadoop and Spark.

-This has a been a guide to the top difference between Hadoop vs Spark.
-Here we also discuss the Hadoop vs Spark key differences with infographics, and comparison table.
-You may also have a look at the following Hadoop vs Spark articles to learn more.
+This has been a guide to the top difference between Hadoop vs Spark.
+Here we also discuss head-to-head comparison, key differences, infographics, and comparison tables.
+You may also look at the following Hadoop vs Spark articles to learn more.